White clover

 Where: Lawns, mini meadows, front of borders and wild patches.
 Good for filling in cracks and corners or as ground cover – will spread by stolons to increase year on year.

-Culture: There’s a wealth of lore, legends and symbolism about this plant.
-The white flowers can be pulled out of the heads and sucked for a bead of honey.
+Folklore: There are a wealth of lore, legends and symbolism about this plant.
+The white flowers can be pulled out of the heads and sucked for a bead of ‘honey’.
 Look out for the lucky four-leaved clover which was seen as a powerful talisman.

 Pea family relative of birdsfoot trefoil and red clover.